Fallgregg/sql-examples/README.md

-# working with sql examples
+# Working with sql examples

 ## db-basics folder
 In this folder, there are examples of my SQL queries from my university course "Database basics".